Michael0x2a/curated-programming-resources/resources.md

       A downloadable set of interactive tutorials.
 - Video tutorials: N/A
 - Books and tutorials (online):
+    - [Why's (Poignant) Guide to Ruby][ruby-poignant]
+      A little quirky, but still very good.
     - [Learn Ruby The Hard Way][ruby-lrthw]
       Part of the "Learn X The Hard Way" series.
-Despite its name, this is one of the easiest introductions to Ruby available.
-    - [Why's (Poignant) Guide to Ruby][ruby-poignant]
-      A little quirky, but still very good.
+Focuses on teaching Ruby through a series of self-guided exercises.
     - [More free books][ruby-more]
 - Books (paper):
     - [The Well-Grounded Rubyist][ruby-grounded]